 - Lunch: all week; 12.15-14.15; mains about £15 to £21 (including rice); Sun buffet L between 12.00-16.00 £15.95 (children under 12 £9.95; children under 7 - free)

 - Dinner: all week; 18.15-22.30; mains about £15 to £21 (including rice)

 - Seats: 72

-- Wine: a simple, but adequate, wine list kicks off at around the £17 mark there are some top-class Indian beers
+- Wine: a simple, but well-chosen, wine list kicks off in the mid £20’s – and there are some top-class Indian beers

 - Children's portions: Yes, when possible